IntrovertHedgehog/notes/ideas.md

-tectonic - modern latex typsetting engine, auto download pkg when compile trivy to scan code vuln learn more about static code analysis, ast-grep and treesitter tooling
+tectonic - modern latex typsetting engine, auto download pkg when compile trivy to scan code vuln learn more about static code analysis, ast-grep and treesitter tooling valgrind - debugging and profiling program. helgrind is a tool for finding thread bug xremap - remapping keys on x, support specific application